AMReX-Astro/Castro/docs/dev/_sources/faq.rst.txt

-   scenes, this defines the ``AMREX_TESTING`` preprocessor flag, which will initialize memory allocated in fabs or multifabs to signaling NaNs (sNaN), and use the ``BLBackTrace::handler()`` function to handle various signals raised in both C and Fortran functions.
+   scenes, this defines the ``AMREX_TESTING`` preprocessor flag, which will initialize memory allocated in fabs or multifabs to signaling NaNs (sNaN), and use the ``BLBackTrace::handler()`` function to handle various signals raised in both C++ and Fortran functions.
 This is a Linux/UNIX capability.
 This gives us a chance to print out backtrace information.
 The signals include seg fault, floating point exceptions (NaNs, divided by zero and overflow), and